Peruvian Bombshell Paula Manzanal Shows Off Hourglass Figure In Plunging Black Top

 Paula Manzanal shared a hot new update to her Instagram fans in which she shows off her extreme hourglass figure, and they can’t get enough.
-On Thursday, November 14, the Peruvian bombshell took to the popular social media app to post a couple of snapshots of herself rocking an elegant and flattering outfit that puts her perfect physique fully on display.
+On Thursday, November 14, the Peruvian bombshell took to the popular social media app to post a couple of snapshots of herself rocking an elegant and flattering outfit that puts her perfect physique on display.

 In both photos, the model is sporting an ensemble that consists of a black skintight top or bodysuit that features spaghetti straps that go over her shoulders.
 The top also boasts a plunging neckline that dips into her chest, exposing quite a bit of cleavage.